laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Data Structures and Algorithms/1-Algorithms for Searching Sorting and Indexing/Readme.md

 - **Introductions to Algorithms**

 ### Week 2 | Heaps and Hashtable Data Structures

-In this module, the student will learn about the basics of data structures that organize data to make certain types of operations faster.
-The module starts with a broad introduction to data structures and talks about some simple data structures such as first-in first out queues and last-in first out stack.
-Next, we introduce the heap data structure and the basic properties of heaps.
-This is followed by algorithms for insertion, deletion and finding the minimum element of a heap along with their time complexities.
-Finally, we will study the priority queue data structure and showcase some applications.

 #### Learning Objectives
 - Understand the need for data structures and how these are used in programming.